 Loans and receivables are measured at amortized cost using the effective interest method.
-The Alberta Non-Grid RSP has classified accounts receivable from members, accounts receivable from other pools, other assets, and amounts due from members as loans and receivables.
+The Alberta Non-Grid RSP has classified accounts receivable from members, other assets, funds held by members, and amounts due from members as loans and receivables.
 Management considers the carrying amount of these loans and receivables a reasonable approximation of the fair value of the assets.